nastaran-motiee/cheat-sheets/csharp.md

 - **.NET Runtime**,  hosts and manages your code as it executes on the end user's computer.

 - **.NET Class Library**, a prewritten collection of coding resources that you can use in your applications.
-T

 # System Namespace
 Contains fundamental classes and base classes that define commonly-used value and reference data types, events and event handlers, interfaces, attributes, and processing exceptions.